barnabym/nfttimeline/README.md

 January 19th 2020 - ChainFaces - "an on-chain art contract that generates faces from a limited number of characters" -  https://niftyreport.substack.com/

+January 2020 - first NFTs for the AI art collectors of the future - https://opensea.io/collection/bitsforai

 February 7th 2020 - Avastars - onchain avatars

 February 2020 - MagNFT - The NFT Art Magazine - first NFT magazine ?